 SDG 16 is not another legal text but a truly goal that must be taken into account in any political process.
 However, they are trying to sale the idea of a religion war, which is it not true and is not what the rest of the citizens around the world believes and stand for.

-The system is failing at global institutional level and a new geopolitical order is needed, under the shape of agreements, associations, institutions or just leaders with a will for a change that gather around a common goal.
+The system is failing at global institutional level and a new geopolitical order is needed, under the shape of agreements, associations, institutions or just leaders with a will for a change that gather around a common goal: peace.

-Paradoxically the Muslim world has shown enough political will to be integrated in a global world –at least part of it- and models as Iran nuclear deal tell us that is possible and that institutions as the European Union could trust that without a “cultural invasion” and within a strong sense of religious respect, a political healthy relationship is possible and achievable in the short term.
+Paradoxically, the Muslim world has shown enough political will to be integrated in a global world –at least part of it- and models as Iran nuclear deal tell us that is possible.
+Institutions as the European Union can trust that without a “cultural invasion” and within a strong sense of religious respect, a political healthy relationship is possible and achievable in the short term.

 A big world within big leaders is based on accountability, an essential element for a peace building process and the achievement of stability -particularly in Middle East-.
 There is no possibility for national peace if there is not a global counterbalance peace processes.
-SDG 16 is it not “another goal”, but “the goal” for getting into sustainability for the rest.
+SDG 16 is it not “another goal”, but “the goal” for getting into sustainability.